Marmaduke (2010 film): Soundtrack

 The score for Marmaduke was composed and conducted by Christopher Lennertz.
 The album was released by Varèse Sarabande on January 1, 2010.

 Release

 Marmaduke was released in the United States on June 4, 2010, by 20th Century Fox.
 This film was released on the same day as Get Him to the Greek and Killers.
-It was released on DVD and Blu-ray on August 31, 2010.
+It was released on DVD and Blu-ray on August 31, 2010, by 20th Century Fox Home Entertainment.

 Reception

 Box office

 Marmaduke grossed $33.7 million in the United States and $56.3 million in other territories for a worldwide total of $89.9 million against a production budget of $50 million.

 The film earned $3.4 million on its opening day, and debuted to $11.6 million from 3,213 theaters in its opening weekend, finishing sixth behind Shrek Forever After, Get Him to the Greek, Killers, Prince of Persia: Sands of Time, and Sex and the City 2.
 In its second weekend, it grossed $6 million (dropping 48%), finishing in seventh.